Historical Happy Hour

 janehealey.com

-Jane Healey is the bestselling author of several books of historical fiction and the host of Historical Happy Hour, a live interview and podcast featuring premiere historical fiction authors and their latest novels.
-“One of my favorite things as a writer is to talk to other writers.
-That’s why I am so excited to launch this series, Historical Happy Hour.
-Each month, I will interview a historical fiction author with a brand new book coming out.
-We’ll talk all about their latest novel but also discuss their writing process and research, and their life beyond being an author.”
+Jane Healey is the bestselling author of several books of historical fiction and the host of Historical Happy Hour, a live interview and podcast featuring premiere historical fiction authors and their latest novels: “One of my favorite things as a writer is to talk to other writers.
+In each episode, I will interview a historical fiction author with a brand new book coming out.
+We’ll talk all about their latest novel, but also discuss their writing process and research, and their life beyond being an author.”
+Healey's new Cold War spy novel, The Women of Arlington Hall, releases July 8th, 2025 and is available now for pre-order.

 Show episodes